Cabo San Lucas Baja

 It’s near impossible to spend your entire vacation on or in the water.
 For those non-soggy days, there are abundant dry adventures to keep you busy.
 The desert, mountains, and nearby ranches offer great places to tour with rented quads or dune buggies.
 And, just because this is Cabo, you can even rent Hummer H2s for exploring the nearby desert or ranches.

 Organized ATV tours are offered to the Pacific beaches, where you will find great sand dunes.
 Another great ATV tour is the half-day trip up to the mountain village of Candelaria, where it is rumored that some of the locals still practice witchcraft.
 You can also race a go-kart or rent bicycles or scooters to drive on the local streets if you are feeling brave.

 The Cabo area also offers some great places to ride horses.
 You can ride along the beach at sunset or go a little farther, up into the hills and view Cabo from an angle that most people never get to see.
 Take your camera!
 Tours can be arranged for any number of riders.
 There are also jumping and dressage arenas for more advanced riders.

-To sum it all up, Cabo can be as quiet, romantic or relaxing as any resort.
+To sum it all up, Cabo San Lucas can be as quiet, romantic, or relaxing as any resort.
 It can also be as lively as anyone can possibly imagine.
-If your wish is to enjoy a quiet candlelight dinner, beside the shimmering sea, Cabo has some of the most romantic dining spots on the face of the earth.
+If your wish is to enjoy a quiet candlelight dinner, besides the shimmering sea, Cabo San Lucas has some of the most romantic dining spots on the face of the earth.